osg-htc/council/docs/bylaws.md

 in Council and Consortium activities on a regular basis.
 Activities include teleconference, video-conferences, face-to-face meetings, email voting, contributing to the work of the Council, etc.
-A regular basis is defined as participation in at least 1⁄2 of the Council events during a 6-month period.
+A regular basis is defined as participation in at least half of the Council events during a 6-month period.

 ### Alternates